 By Jill Chafin

-I saw you there, in the Whole Foods produce section.
-Pushing your cart, a toddler nestled inside, a sweet baby clinging on your hip.
-Your beautiful hair, cascading down in elegant curls.
-Your swishy skirt and knee high boots.
-Your sparkling, dangly earrings and subtle glints of make-up.
-Your pristine white coat.
-You look rested, peaceful, put together.
+I see these put together moms everywhere: pushing their carts, drinking coffee, posting gorgeous pictures on social media.
+Such beautiful hair, cascading down in elegant curls.
+Beautiful swishy skirts and knee high boots.
+Sparkling, dangly earrings and subtle glints of make-up.
+A pristine white coat.
+They look so rested, peaceful, put together.

 Please tell me your secret.